matteoferla/pyfurby/API.md

 ## Talk

+Under the hood it uses `pyttsx3` module which uses `espeak`.
+This library is functional but the voice is very poor.
+In fact, I'd recommend trying `espeak` on a different machine with proper speakers.
+It appears that `pyttsx3` may support `espeak-ng`, but I have not tried it.

 The gender on espeak/pyttsx3 is controlled by adding `+m1` to `+m4` for male or `+f1` to `+f4` for female after the voice id.
 To get the full list of voices: